learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-02/lectures/CSS_Fundamentals/README.md

       font-family: 'Metrophobic', Arial, serif;
     }
   ```

-+ Adding pages to your site: create three separate html files
++ If you haven't already added three pages to your site: create three separate html files
 + Inside of those files set up your html file structure
-+ Put links in an unordered list using ul and li tags
++ Put links to your other pages in an unordered list using ul and li tags
-  * will style next class as a nav bar
+  * We will style these links as a nav bar in our next class.

 ### Conclusion / So What?
 CSS allows us to add styling to our page.
 Together, HTML and CSS give us the web as we know it.